Inspiration from Frustration

 When I was approaching 50 and thought, “I cannot fix my husband’s situation, but I can grow through it, but how?”
 Inspiration whispered in my ear, and I began this journey…

-I hoped this project would reframe my life.* Spoiler alert: It didn’t.
-It opened my soul and rearranged who I am.
+I hoped this project would reframe my life.
+It didn’t.
+It opened my soul.

 A CRIPPLES DRUDGE FROLICS TO FIFTY AND BEYOND